- Outcomes Assessment

 Consider this program if

-- You are a currently certified Basic or Intermediate EMT with at least six months of patient care experience (minimum 75 patient contacts)
+- You are a currently certified Basic or Advanced EMT (minimum 75 patient contacts)

 - You want to improve and upgrade your patient care knowledge, ability and confidence